 - Chemicals such as hairsprays, perfumes, sun cream and body lotions can damage some gemstones.
 Where possible apply these before you put on your jewellery.

 - Do not expose your jewellery to chlorinated water or very hot water.

 - Ultrasonic cleaners are machines which generate small electrical waves in warm soapy water.
 These will easily remove dirt and grime from gemstones and crevices (see exceptions below).
 These should be used with caution for some semi precious stones and never for pearls, turquoise and other soft stones.
-It is best to leave this method to a jeweller, as such we don’t recommend this method to customers.
+It is best to leave this method to a jeweller, as such I don’t recommend this method to customers.

 - All jewellery is delicate to some degree – and you should treat it as such.
 Jewellery should never be slept in.

 - Pieces should not rub up against other metals or harsh surfaces as they will scratch and wear.
 Nor should they take too much weight or force.

 - It’s a good idea to store your jewellery in small boxes or pouches when not being worn to help keep it clean and prevent it from being scratched.

 - Benjamin And The Moon plated jewellery is sterling silver coated with high carat Yellow Gold.
 In order to prolong the life of your jewellery, please avoid perfume and cosmetics, showering and cleaning products.
 You should also avoid wearing gold plated items in bed; bed sheets rubbing against them can wear off the surface gold.

 - Gold plate will wear over time depending on how much it is worn and the types of activities you do whilst wearing it.
 We can re plate most items should you need this done, please contact me to discuss.

 - Extreme care should be taken when cleaning & polishing gold plated jewellery.
 A polishing cloth may be used extremely gently.
 Vigorous rubbing will remove the gold so please take care!